Who are Methodists

 Means of Salvation:

 Methodists believe that we are saved by God’s Grace and faith alone.
-This is different that denominations that believe in salvation through good works.
+T

 The Methodist church uses several styles of worship.
 Worship mainly occurs in a traditional style or through liturgy, but at times there is a contemporary worship style used.